timeglass/glass/docs/config.md

 # Configuration
 Timeglass can be configured by creating a `timeglass.json` file in the root of the repository you are tracking.
-Timeglass only accepts valid JSON, so if something seems wrong make sure to check your formatting.

-## Example
 The following example shows all options with their default configuration:

 ```json
 {